RayHightower/RayHightower.com/_posts/2023-03-08-lessons-from-my-father.markdown

 ### Back Up, Turn Around, and Go Forwards

 Dad was extremely practical.
 He never owned a brand-new car in his life, he always bought used cars.
-When my brother and I asked him why (repeatedly from childhood) he would say "What can a new car do for me that a used can't?
+When my brother and I asked him why (repeatedly from childhood) he would say "What can a new car do for me that a used car can't?
 All cars are the same.
-Any car you get, no matter how expensive will only back up, turn around, and go forwards."
+Any car you get, no matter how expensive will only do three things: Back up, turn around, and go forwards."

+Always practical, to the end.

 ### Mom and Dad Together